Please read the HPCC operational policies, and then click the "Agree" button at the bottom to certify that you agree to

 For currently installed packages that are licensed for a specific term, inform the HPCC about your plans to renew the software license or not.
 If licensing details are not provided, then the software may be removed from the system.
 If a new valid license is not provided before the expiration of the current license, the software will be disabled, and may be removed from the system.

 If the HPCC determines that the software license is not being followed, the HPCC may take whatever actions it deems necessary to restore compliance including removing the software if necessary.

 Appendix: User-supported software

 Responsibilities of the User

-If user-supported software is accepted to be installed on HPCC resources at Tech, then the person making the request will be responsible for:
+If user-supported software is accepted to be installed on HPCC resources at TTU, then the person making the request will be responsible for:

 Installation of the software

 Supporting the software that includes maintaining the software in working order, providing documentation and performing any additional administration required for the software to remain functional.

 Act as a point of contact to the HPCC for issues dealing with the software